Basilica of Our Lady of the Mount, Bandra: Statue of the Virgin Mary

 A statue of the Virgin Mother Mary of Nazareth (Mothi Saibini in the Bombay East Indian dialect and in the Goan Konkani vernacular) outside Mount St Mary Church, Bandra.

 Although the current structure and edifice of the shrine is just 100 years old, as it was rebuilt in British Bombay, the history behind the current statue of Blessed Mary goes back to the 16th century, when Jesuit priests brought the statue and constructed a chapel on Mount Bandra, which was then a part of the Portuguese East Indies.
 In 1700, Sunni Arab pirates raiding the area, were interested in the gilt-lined object held in the hand & desecrated the statue by cutting off the right hand.

-In 1760, the church was rebuilt after the Mahratta Invasion of Goa and Bombay ended, following which the statue was substituted with a statue of Our Lady of Navigators from the St Andrew's Church nearby.
+In 1760, the church was rebuilt after the Maratha Invasion of Goa and Bombay ended, following which the statue was substituted with a statue of Our Lady of Navigators from the St Andrew's Church nearby.
 Legend has it that a Koli Christian fisherman, dreamt of the statue floating in the sea, as prophesied in the dream, the statue was indeed found the next day, floating in the sea.
 A Jesuit annual letter dated to 1669 and published in the book St Andrew's Church, Bandra (1616-1966) supports this claim.
 Koli fisherfolk call the statue as Mot Maoli, literally meaning the "Pearl Mother" or "the Mother of the Mount"; mot could be a corruption of the Indo-Portuguese word monte for "mount"; maoli is a Marathi-Konkani word for "mother".
 The original statue is now restored and is enshrined in a place of honour at the basilica.
 Bombay East Indians as well as Hindus visit this shrine often, making the place a prominent feature of intercommunal harmony and interfaith dialogue for Mumbai (Bombay).